Codecademy/docs/content/lua/concepts/tables/terms/foreach/foreach.md

 ---
-Title: 'foreach() Function'
+Title: 'foreach()'
-Description: 'The foreach() function is a programming construct that iterates through the elements of a provided table or collection, using a specified callback function to perform operations on each element'
+Description: 'Iterates through the elements of a provided table or collection, using a specified callback function to perform operations on each element'
 Subjects:
-  - 'Web Development'
+  - 'Computer Science'
 Tags:
+	  - 'Tables'
-  - 'Javascript'
+	  - 'Arrays'
 CatalogContent:
-  - 'introduction-to-javascript'
+  - 'learn-lua'
-- 'paths/front-end-engineer-career-path'
+  - 'paths/computer-science'
 ---

-## foreach() Function

 The `foreach()` function is a programming construct that iterates through the elements of a provided table or collection, using a specified callback function to perform operations on each element.
 During each iteration, the callback function is invoked and passed two parameters: the index (or key) and the value associated with the current element in the table.